 What is an open sandwich, I wondered?
 It must be something special as I never heard of it.
 Soon I learned that “open” means there is no second piece of bread that goes on the top.
 Ha!
 A sound of relief.
 That was so familiar.
 We had them for breakfast, lunch at a school cafeteria…

 My nicest memories of sandwiches were from birthday parties when I was a kid.
 It would usually start with sandwiches, most often made with ham, potato salad on one corner, boiled eggs, a pickle.
-After that we would go and play until they call us for a cake.
-Now the birthday parties are different, organized by specialists with magicians and entertainers.
+After that we would go and play until they called us for a cake.
+Now, the birthday parties are different, organized by specialists, with magicians and entertainers.
 I don’t think anyone makes sandwiches any more.

 So, open sandwiches it was, for brunch.
 The Internet helped us make them Danish.
 Scandinavians often eat fish for any meal, so we had to include pickled herring, roe and some freshly cooked shrimp.
 There were other delicious condiments as well.
 I baked two types of rye bread to make the experience more authentic.
 A shot of aquavit was a good start.

 moving from one side of the planet to the other,